 13When he had finished prophesying, he came to the high place.

-He said, “To seek the donkeys.
-When we saw that they were not found, we came to Samuel.”
+And he said, “To look for the donkeys.
+When we saw that they were not there, we went to Samuel.”

 20So Samuel brought all the tribes of Israel near, and the tribe of Benjamin was taken.